hosekp/data_mining_2014/README.md

   Relatively high number of molecules have been rejected in the workflow.
 At the start, we have 9396 molecules from ChEMBL and 39 antagonists and 1448 decoys from .mol2 files.
 Most of the rejected molecules were from ChEMBL database.
 There is table of reasons and counts of rejects.

   | Reason        | Rejects       |
   |:-------------:|:-------------:|
   | not IC50      | 6159
   | confidence < 7      | 3
   | not nM | 946
   | unparsable | 0
-  | > 1 uM | 1067
+  | &gt; 1 uM | 1067
   | redundant | 331
   | RDKit error | 16

   So at the end of loading procedure, there was 2361 molecules left.
   Six hundread molecules were chosen for model training, rest was divided by their closeness to sample with relatively strict cut-off, 814 molecules were labeled too distant and only 947 molecules were similar to sample.
 But all molecules were ploted and plot is displayed here.

   ![alt text](./data/graf.png "Graph of estimated pIC50 on actual pIC50")

   Distant molecules (red dots) are located entirely in cluster at pIC50 = 6 (arbitrary value for decoys molecules).

 ## Conclusion

 Process of loading molecules are relatively successful, but there are still space for improvements.
 Firstly, redundant molecules are being deleted instead averaging or choosing the best.
 Secondly, sixteeen molecules were removed because they could be loaded into RDKit format.
 That's problem of RDKit, not of the molecules (but they, for example, contains borane spheres with 6-valence carbon).
 Assigning of pIC50 values to .mol2 molecules is a little bit controverial, but neccesary (otherwise we have to delete these molecules).

 SVM used for model generation have been run with C = 0.6.
 This value should be optimized, because overfitting and underfitting can occur with wrong value of C parameter, but I have not done this optimalization.
 Also, different kernel can improve model.

 Selection of distant molecules is also controled with not optimized theshold parameter, but current value is chosen relatively well.

 Purpose of this project is to create python program for activity recursion.
 I have focused on formal side of the problem, so there wasn't enough time for model optimalization.
 But with such robust construction of the program, applications on different problems can be done with ease (lot of useful nodes are already implemented and easily controled through parameters).

 So I hope, that you would like this program

 Petr Hošek